Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Experiments

 \subsection{Analysis of Sparse Reward Tasks}

-From \figref{fig:Jdiff} and \figref{fig:Jpercdiff}, it is clear that our generalized framework results in improved performance across a broad range of tasks.
-This benefit is most pronounced for tasks with sparse reward signals that are difficult to find and exploit.
-In order to quantify the sparsity of every task in the benchmarking set, we measure the percentage of samples that contain a non-negligible reward signal under a random policy.
-We measure this statistic by collecting $100{,}000$ samples under a random policy, and calculating the percentage of these samples where $r(s,a) > 0.01$.
+From \figref{fig:Jdiff}, it is clear that our GPI framework results in improved performance across a broad range of tasks.
+We find that this benefit is most pronounced for tasks with sparse reward signals that are difficult to find and exploit.
+In order to quantify the sparsity of every task in the benchmarking set, we measure the percentage of samples that contain a negligible reward signal under a random policy.
+We measure this statistic by collecting $100{,}000$ samples under a random policy, and we calculate the percentage of samples where $r(s,a) \leq 0.01$.

-In 6 of the benchmarking tasks where learning occurs, a random policy receives a reward signal less than 1\% of the time.
-These represent the tasks with the highest level of sparsity, and \figref{fig:Jsparse} shows the performance throughout training for each of them.
-We note that our generalized approach results in improved performance in all of these sparse reward tasks.
-In fact, the 3 tasks where our GPI algorithms demonstrate the largest total gain in performance and the 4 tasks where our GPI algorithms demonstrate the largest percentage gain in performance are all contained in this set of sparse reward tasks.
+\figref{fig:Jsparse} shows the average performance gain of our GPI algorithms across tasks, where we have considered different levels of task sparsity.
+As we focus on tasks with increasingly sparse reward signals (i.e., a larger sparsity metric), we see that the benefits of our GPI framework also increase.
+For extremely sparse reward tasks where a random policy receives a reward signal less than 1\% of the time (i.e., sparsity $\geq 99\%$), the average performance gain from our GPI framework more than doubles relative to the average across all tasks.
+In fact, this set of extremely sparse reward tasks includes the 3 tasks where our GPI algorithms demonstrate the largest total gain in performance and the 4 tasks where our GPI algorithms demonstrate the largest percentage gain in performance.
 In this setting, on-policy algorithms struggle to exploit the limited reward information.
 The sample reuse in our GPI algorithms, on the other hand, allows sparse reward signals to be exploited across several policy updates while also leading to larger, more diverse batches of data at every update.
 Together, these benefits of sample reuse result in improved learning progress in difficult sparse reward settings.